 Try it this way: Take your avocado toast up a notch by topping with sauteed broccoli rabe and and a poached egg or simply saute broccoli rabe with garlic and olive oil for a variety on your go-to side dish.

-Most of us know garlic and onions keep heart disease (and vampires) at bay due to polyphenols, which protect blood vessels from oxidative damage and prevent atherosclerosis.
-Leeks don’t just make a plate look pretty; research has shown that vitamin K can be anti-cancer forming, and also beneficial when it comes to increasing your body’s sensitivity to insulin.
+Garlic and onions are known for helping to ward off heart disease (and vampires) — thanks to polyphenols, which protect blood vessels from oxidative damage and prevent atherosclerosis.
+Leeks don’t just make a plate look pretty; research has shown that the vitamin K they contain can be anti-cancer forming, and also beneficial when it comes to increasing your body’s sensitivity to insulin.
 Bonus, vitamin K is good for your bone health, too.

 Try it this way: Potato leek soup?
 Latkes?
 Been there done that.
 I hear ya.
 Instead, mix it up with leeks by simply braising and serving as the perfect side dish.
 Or, there’s always an egg scramble that’s just crying for some new flavor.
 Saute leeks and toss in!